Making the Most of a Small Room - Storage and Layout Tips for Limited Space

 The solution is creating "drop zones" along your daily path from entrance to living area.
 Three hooks by the door for keys, bag, and jacket.
 A small tray at the living room entrance for mail and phone.
 When every item has a "home" along your natural route, tidying happens automatically.
 This principle mirrors the "fixed-position management" concept from the Toyota Production System.

+Today, pick three items currently sitting directly on the floor and move them to wall-mounted or furniture-top positions.
+You'll immediately feel the difference.
 Use vertical space, choose multi-function furniture, and leverage color and light.
 These three techniques make even small rooms feel comfortable and spacious.